romain-warnan/missing-albums/README.md

 # Missing albums finder

 Helps you find which album you are missing in your library.
-Based on discogs database.
+Based on musicbrainz database.

 ## Install